St. Francis de Sales Catholic Parish of Lumberton

 Service Spotlight:

-For more information on shelters and emergency food service operations in your area, please visit www.homelessshelterdirectory.com.
+For more information on shelters and emergency food service operations in your area, please visitwww.homelessshelterdirectory.com.

-For Catholic-specific ministries in our diocese, visit www.catholiccharitiesraleigh.org
+For Catholic-specific ministries in our diocese, visitwww.catholiccharitiesraleigh.org

 Ways to Help:

 Clothing/Food/Supplies for the Needy: Because Jesus identifies closely with the “least of these,” we must remain vigilant in our service to those in need.
-Please consider as part of your weekly offering any supplies, including non-perishable food, new or gently used clothing, toiletries, etc. Also, if you or anyone you know is in need of these supplies due to hardship, please contact Andrew Bowen for arrangements.
+Please consider as part of your weekly offering any supplies, including non-perishable food, new or gently used clothing, toiletries, etc.

 What is Parish Social Ministry?